 - Actual time to mix all ingredients together except the whiskey or rum is probably about 45 minutes.

 - Always add whiskey or run to the mix after everything has been filtered and cooled down.

-- Drink is best served warm on cold days.
+- The drink is best served warm on cold days.

-- Makes a good companion drink to go with Russia Apple Sharlotka (which I wrote about in a previous Hub).
+- Makes a good companion drink to go with Russia Apple Sharlotka.

-- Great drink for football tailgate parties, Thankgiving get-togethers, or Christmas/New Year's Holidays.
+- Great drink for football tailgate parties, Thanksgiving get-togethers, or Christmas/New Year's Holidays.
 Don't forget the Super Bowl!!!